kwick-niraj/Ai-Summaries-generation/scripts/Audio/output/test/2621/optimized_text/2621_audio.md

 Remember, these techniques aren’t about putting on a show or trying to manipulate anyone. <break time="500ms"/> They’re about showing real interest and respect.
 When you practice them regularly, they become second nature, creating space for deeper conversations and more meaningful relationships.
 In the end, first impressions aren’t just about what people see... they’re about what they feel.
 Most of all, people remember how you made them feel in those first few moments—whether it was valued, respected, or maybe just overlooked.
 When you pay attention to nonverbal cues, you open up a whole new way to shape those first moments with someone... <break time="500ms"/> Suddenly, every gesture or glance can become a chance to build a real connection and lay the groundwork for <emphasis level="moderate">trust</emphasis>.

-## Audio Audio Chapter 2 Building Rapport Through Listening and Subtle Mimicry
+## Audio Audio Audio Chapter 2 Building Rapport Through Listening and Subtle Mimicry

 Chapter 2: Building Rapport Through Listening and Subtle Mimicry Once you’ve made that first impression, what comes next?
 The real challenge is moving past those polite greetings... and building an authentic connection.
 Here’s the thing—real rapport isn’t about what you say, but how you listen and respond.
 People want to feel heard, understood, and genuinely valued.